corn-flake/corn-flake/README.md

 - 👋 Hi, I’m Evan
 - 👀 I’m interested in contributing more to free software to learn more about coding and improve the free software world.
-- 🌱 I’m currently learning python, javascript and C.
+- 🌱 I’m currently learning about programming language design
 - 📫 How to reach me - evancooney71@gmail.com

 <!---